jundalisay/spblist/content/en/material/muon.md

 Relativity is complicated and full of inconsistencies.

+## Cartesian Corrections

 Cartesian Physics is simple and intuitive.
-It can be applied to fix Newtonian errors:
+It can be applied to fix errors by Einstein and Newton:

 - The precession of Mercury is caused by the solidity of its core in relation to the core of the Sun.
 - Gravitational lensing is caused by the refraction of light by the air-aether of stars.
 Dark matter is unnecessary.